Thirty Years' War: Phase II: French intervention, 1635 to 1648

 The French occupied Spanish-controlled Artois in 1640, while Dutch attacks on Portuguese colonies, combined with opposition to taxes, led to revolts in both Portugal and Catalonia.
 Olivares now argued Spain should accept Dutch independence, and focus on preventing further French gains in the Spanish Netherlands.
 This appeared achievable since most of the Dutch regenten believed the war was won, the only question being the price of peace.
 They therefore reduced the army budget for 1640, despite objections from Frederick Henry.

 After Bernard died in July 1639, his troops joined Banér's Swedish army in an ineffectual campaign along the Weser, the highlight being a surprise attack in January 1641 on the Imperial Diet in Regensburg.
 Forced to retreat, Banér reached Halberstadt in May where he died, and despite beating off an Imperial force at Wolfenbüttel in June, his largely German troops mutinied due to lack of pay.
 The situation was saved by the arrival of Lennart Torstensson in November with 7,000 Swedish recruits and enough cash to satisfy the mutineers.

-French victory at Kempen in January 1642 was followed by Second Breitenfeld in October 1642, where Torstensson inflicted almost 10,000 casualties on an Imperial army led by Archduke Leopold Wilhelm of Austria.
+The French won a victory at Kempen with Hessian support in January 1642.
+This was followed by a Swedish victory at Breitenfeld in October 1642, where Torstensson inflicted almost 10,000 casualties on an Imperial army led by Archduke Leopold Wilhelm of Austria.
 The Swedes captured Leipzig in December, although they failed to take Freiberg, and by 1643 the Saxon army had been reduced to a few isolated garrisons.
 Despite these setbacks, Ferdinand fought on, hoping to improve his position enough to exclude the Imperial Estates from his peace negotiations with France and Sweden, and allow him to represent the Empire as a whole.

 This seemed more likely when Richelieu died in December 1642, followed by Louis XIII in May 1643, leaving his five-year-old son Louis XIV as king.
 However, Richelieu's policies were continued by his successor Cardinal Mazarin, while gains in Alsace allowed France to focus on the war against Spain.
 In 1643, the Army of Flanders invaded northern France, but were decisively beaten by Condé at Rocroi on 19 May.
 This ended any prospect of re-opening the Spanish Road, and Madrid finally accepted the reality of Dutch independence.